Anti-Trump Pundit George Will Fired By Fox News

 Although Fox News prime-time anchors O’Reilly, Megan Kelly successor Tucker Carlson, and Sean Hannity are typically in the pro-Trump camp, the network still employs #NeverTrump talent on the right and the left.

-Separately, Fox News fared well on inauguration day, according to AdWeek/TV Newser, particulary at the expense of CNN and MSNBC.
+Separately, Fox News fared well on inauguration day, according to AdWeek/TV Newser, particularly at the expense of CNN and MSNBC.

 “CNN, the No. 1 cable news channel for Inauguration Day coverage in 2013, and in 2009, ranked No. 2 across cable news this time around.
 Almost 11.8 million viewers watched Pres.
 Trump take the oath and give his inaugural address on Fox News.
 That’s a +794 percent improvement from the network’s coverage of Barack Obama’s second inaugural address, and a +114 percent improvement from Obama’s first inaugural address in 2009.
 Bret Baier and Martha MacCallum anchored the coverage for Fox News.
 CNN saw an +8 percent rise in total viewers this year compared to 2013, but the network posted a -60 percent drop from 2009.
 MSNBC’s coverage of the oath of office and the address was -35 percent from 2013 and -52 percent from 2009.”